DataDog/integrations-core/docs/dev/new_check_howto.md

 and verify that certain metrics were collected with specific tags or values, let's see an example of both.

-The first part of our `check` method retrieves two informations we need from the configuration file: this is a good candidate for a quick unit test.
+The first part of our `check` method retrieves two pieces of information we need from the configuration file: this is a good candidate for a quick unit test.
 Open the file at `my_check/tests/test_check.py` and replace the contents with something like this: